 Some Potential Cons of Paper Trading:

 - There are no emotional stakes, so it’s not a perfect replica of the stock market.

 - You might miss out on profits.

 - Some paper trading software doesn’t account for commission, slippage, and current market conditions.

 It’s impossible to get good at something without practice.
 And paper trading is a great way to practice investing.
 So if you’re an aspiring investor, what are you waiting for?
 Get out there and start paper trading!

-This post originally appeared on Your Money Geek by Jeff Fang.
+This post originally appeared on Wealth of Geeks by Jeff Fang.